Samuel Prescott: Legacy

 Prescott's arrival in Concord is reenacted every year at midnight on April 19.
-The reenactment is preceded by a Patriots' Ball and a procession by modern day Minuteman ceremonial honor guards and fife and drum units.
+The reenactment is preceded by a Patriots' Ball and a procession by modern day Minuteman, ceremonial honor guards, and fife and drum units.
 Prescott's supposed ride through Acton is reenacted every Patriots' Day beginning in East Acton and concluding at the Liberty Tree Farm, where once stood the home of a minuteman named Simon Hunt.

 In 1965, the Concord Chapter of the Daughters of the American Revolution placed a memorial plaque to Prescott at the location of his home in Concord.

+The Bush political family are related to Prescott, including Senator Prescott Bush who is named for Prescott, and former U.S presidents George H.W.
+Bush and George W. Bush.